-3.7.2 Survey/Questionnaire
+3.8.2 Survey/Questionnaire

 A hazard mitigation plan questionnaire (see Figure 3-2) was developed to gauge household preparedness for natural hazards; the level of knowledge of tools and techniques that assist in reducing risk and loss from natural hazards; and the perceived impact of natural hazards on Wharton County residents and businesses.
-This on-line questionnaire was designed to help identify areas vulnerable to one or more natural hazards.
-The answers to these 35 questions helped guide the Steering Committee in prioritizing hazards of impact and in selecting goals, objectives, and mitigation strategies.
-A total of 57 questionnaires were completed during the course of this planning process.
+This online questionnaire was designed to help identify areas vulnerable to one or more natural hazards.
+The answers to these 33 questions as well as any comments submitted helped guide the Steering Committee in prioritizing hazards of impact and in selecting goals, objectives, and mitigation strategies.
+A total of 89 questionnaires were completed during the course of this planning process with the English translation receiving 87 responses and the Spanish translation receiving 1.
+A summary of the survey responses can be found in Appendix C.